Knowledge Hub

 You should consider the following practical steps to help you work through the process:

-- Identifying third parties with access to your company's personal data is a crucial first step.
+• Identifying third parties with access to your company's data is a crucial first step.

-- Make a list of all external third parties with whom you share personal data.
-This should include all suppliers (such as software, cloud storage and CRM suppliers, partners such as distributors, resellers, agents, or anyone else who will process personal data you share with them).
+• Make a list of all external third parties with whom you share personal data.
+This should include all suppliers, such as software, cloud storage, and CRM suppliers, as well as partners like distributors, resellers, agents, or anyone else who will process personal data you share with them.

-- Carry out due diligence and research on the third parties with whom personal data will be shared and consider what data security measures they have in place.
-This is a mandatory obligation for data protection law compliance and is particularly important because you will be liable for the actions of third parties whom you share personal data with.
+• Conduct due diligence and research on the third parties with whom personal data will be shared, and assess the data security measures they have in place.
+This is a mandatory obligation for data protection law compliance and is particularly important because you will be liable for the actions of third parties with whom you share personal data.

-- Check if there are already any existing agreements provided by the third-party suppliers - for example, large processors such as Amazon and Mailchimp will have their own standard data processing terms which you should carefully review.
+• Check if third-party suppliers provide any existing agreements.
+For example, large processors such as Amazon and Mailchimp typically have standard data processing terms that you should carefully review.
 If you need advice on agreeing to third-party data processing terms, speak to an experienced data protection law solicitor.

-- For any third parties who do not have their own data processing terms, you will need to sign a controller-to-processor agreement as discussed above.
+• For any third parties that do not have their data processing terms, you will need to sign a controller-to-processor agreement, as discussed above.

-Controller-to-processor agreements are not checkbox exercises - they should be approached with thorough attention and care, to ensure they comply with the relevant legal requirements and protect you from risk.
+Controller-to-processor agreements are not mere checkbox exercises; they should be approached with thorough attention and care to ensure compliance with relevant legal requirements and protection from risk.

-Are there any additional considerations when entering into controller-to-processor agreements?
+Are there any additional considerations when entering into a data processing agreement?

-- Whether you have informed data subjects you are sharing their personal data with third parties - for example, does your privacy policy list out all the third parties with whom personal data is shared?
-Our guide to creating a privacy policy for your company explains this in more detail.
-Remember that data subjects can query whom their personal data will be shared with, and you should be prepared to answer questions around this.
+• Whether you have informed data subjects that you are sharing their data with third parties - for example, does your privacy policy list out all the third parties with whom personal data is shared?
+Our guide to creating a privacy policy for your company provides more detailed information.
+Remember that data subjects can query with whom their data will be shared, and you should be prepared to answer questions around this.

-- If the third-party processors are located outside of the United Kingdom, you will need to consider the rules on international transfers of personal data and may need to put additional contractual documentation in place with them (depending on where they are located).
+• Suppose the third-party processors are located outside the United Kingdom.
+In that case, you will need to consider the rules on international transfers of personal data.
+You may need to establish additional contractual documentation with them, depending on their location.

-- Who will pick up the costs for certain actions - for instance, the processor assisting the controller with complying with its UK GDPR obligations?
+• Who will cover the costs for specific actions, such as the processor assisting the controller with complying with its UK GDPR obligations?
 This is often heavily negotiated.

 The above is a list of the key issues to consider.
 However, data-sharing with processors is a vast and high-risk topic.